PeterMirchev/sumup-wallet/README.md

 Run the API using IntelliJ.

-Download the provided Postman collection to test the API endpoints.
+Download the shared Postman collection and word document with instructions on how to test the API endpoints. file names - SumUm Wallet API Calls | SumUpWallet.postman_collection

 *Technologies Used*